 Some will say that they do not have enough money to accomplish their objectives — which quickly become wild, pharaonic, costly and not related to the real problems and priorities at hand.
 Remember, transport for people and not for cars (infrastructure included)

-Here is the simple question that the policy makers need to ask and resolve.
+Here is the simple question that the policy makers need to be asked and required to resolve.

 (a) What is it that they can accomplish for the people of Penang,